Bond investors on the sidelines ahead of central bank meetings

 Markets fully priced in a 25 basis points (bps) rate hike from the ECB on Thursday, but still see a slight chance - around 15% 0#ECBWATCH - of a 50 bps move.

-Analysts said the central bank had reached a fine-tuning phase of the monetary tightening cycle, which will involve default 25 bps increments of policy rates.
+Analysts said the central bank had reached a fine-tuning phase of the monetary tightening cycle, which will involve a default increment of policy rates of 25 bps.

-However, expectations for the terminal rate are still mixed, at between 3.5% and 4%.
+However, expectations for the terminal rate are still mixed, between 3.5% and 4%.

-Germany's 10-year government bond yield DE10YT=RR was up one bp at 2.24%, still around 50 bps below its highest level since July 2011 hit in early March.
+Germany's 10-year government bond yield DE10YT=RR was up 0.5 bps at 2.25%, still around 50 bps below its highest level since July 2011 hit in early March.

 Yields in 10-year U.S. Treasuries US10YT=RR are 65 bps below their 2023 high at 4.09% as the market bets the Fed will pause its rate hiking and start cutting rates sooner than expected as regional bank stocks kept falling.